 Defence Systems Integration and Robotics

-For more than a decade, CISR has been delivering systems and solutions to the ADF.
-CISR has delivered multiple CTD-funded outcomes, is an RPDE member and contributes to relevant steering committees and advisory groups within the ADF environment.
-CISR holds a number of international patents covering technology developed for CIED robotics and motion simulators.
-For more information on how CISR can contribute to your application.
+For more than a decade, IISRI has been delivering systems and solutions to the ADF.
+IISRI has delivered multiple CTD-funded outcomes, is an RPDE member and contributes to relevant steering committees and advisory groups within the ADF environment.
+IISRI holds a number of international patents covering technology developed for CIED robotics and motion simulators.
+For more information on how IISRI can contribute to your application.

 This research investigates developing state-of-the-art technologies specifically for remote render-safe of Improvised Explosive Devices (IED) through a CTD contract being awarded by DoD.
 Utilising Haptics (force feedback technology), stereovision (binocular video stream for depth perception) and intuitive user controls, the robots have been engineered to deliver maximum effectiveness while allowing minimal training liability.